Yemen minister eludes assassination attempt

 The sources said five Yemeni soldiers were wounded in the clash, which targeted Tareq al-Dahab, a relative of assassinated U.S. citizen and al Qaeda cleric Anwar al-Awlaki.
 Dahab, who led the assault on Radda in early January, was not hurt in the clash, but tribal sources said five Yemeni soldiers also died.

-(Additional reporting by Stephanie Nebehay in Geneva and Missy Ryan in Washington; Writing by Sami Aboudi and Firouz Sedarat.
-Editing by Mark Heinrich and Christopher Wilson)
+(Additional reporting by Stephanie Nebehay in Geneva; Writing by Sami Aboudi and Firouz Sedarat; Editing by Mark Heinrich)